Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Experimental Setting

-Various terrains and sky models have been used to achieve realistic background and light conditions to achieve realistic background and light conditions.
-The generalization properties of the segmentation network are enhanced considering the light of different moments of the day and various weather conditions.
-Afterward, Blender's Python scripting functionality was used to automatically separate plants from the rest of the frame and generate a dataset of RGB images and their corresponding binary segmentation mask.
-This work presents the AgriSeg dataset, composed of RGB images and the associate segmentation mask samples of low crops, such as chards and lettuce, medium crops like zucchini, generic vineyard, pergola vineyards, pear trees, and generic tall trees.
-Nonetheless, each dataset presents four sub-datasets that differ in the background and the terrain.
-Cloudy and sunny skies, diverse lighting, and shadow conditions are considered.
-Camera position and orientation have been changed to acquire diversified image samples along the whole field for each subdataset.
-The details of each subdataset are listed in Table \ref{tab:dataset}.
-In the last rows, we also include two real domains to validate the considered methodologies on real data.
+Various terrains and sky models have been used to achieve realistic background and light conditions.
+Afterward, Blender's Python scripting functionality was used to automatically separate plants from the rest of the frame and generate a dataset of RGB images and corresponding segmentation masks.
+This work presents the \textsc{AgriSeg} dataset, composed of samples from low crops (e.g., chard and lettuce), medium crops (e.g., zucchini), and tall crops (e.g., vineyard, pear tree, and generic tall tree).
+Each dataset presents four sub-datasets that differ in background and terrain.
+Cloudy and sunny skies, diverse lighting, and shadow conditions are included.
+Camera position and orientation have been changed to capture diverse image samples along the whole field for each sub-dataset.
+Overall, the \textsc{AgriSeg} dataset contains more than $70,000$ samples.
+In the bottom rows, we also include three additional domains to validate the considered solutions on real-world data as a final test.
 The \textit{Real Vineyard} dataset was originally presented in \cite{aghi2021deep}, but the proposed labels were coarse.
 Hence, we re-label the samples using the \textit{SALT} labeling tool \footnote{\url{https://github.com/anuragxel/salt}} based on Segment Anything \cite{kirillov2023segany}.
-We include another real domain, Miscellaneous, containing 100 samples from disparate crop types, and label it using \textit{SALT}.
-This domain aims to benchmark the segmentation performance on any crop and is used as a final test in our experiments.
-Overall, the AgriSeg dataset contains more than $50,000$ samples.
+We also add \textit{Miscellaneous}, containing 100 samples from disparate crop types, and label it similarly.
+Finally, we include \textit{VegAnn} \cite{madec2023}, a multi-crop dataset acquired under diverse conditions for vegetation segmentation.
+This domain constitutes a highly different setting from the training domains, so we use it to evaluate generalization in extreme domain shifts.
+Details for each dataset are listed in Table \ref{tab:dataset}.